adrlau/sway-dotfiles/dependencies.md

 swaybg

 #div
-sway-dynamic-names     #really buggy, but kinda nice ttf-fonts-awesome      #at least used by dynamic names, and cool to have. otf-font-awesome       #same as above find                   #used for finding raondom background screens
+sway-dynamic-names     #really buggy, but kinda nice auto emoji, waiting for patch to 1 index ttf-fonts-awesome      #at least used by dynamic names, and cool to have. otf-font-awesome       #same as above find                   #used for finding raondom background screens

+i3ipc #kinda cool python stuff for https://github.com/nwg-piotr/swayinfo

 #hidpi kinda optional